-Initial results of the randomized SABR-COMET (NCT01446744) trial were recently reported.
+Long-term results of the SABR-COMET (NCT01446744) trial were recently reported.
 This randomized trial compared overall survival in patients with a controlled primary cancer and up to 5 metastatic lesions treated with either SABR to all oligometastatic lesions or palliative standard of care (SOC).
-Eligible patients had EGOC PS 0-1 and an estimated life expectancy of at least 6 months.
+Eligible patients had ECOG PS 0-1 and an estimated life expectancy of at least 6 months.
 A total of 99 patients were treated using a 1:2 ratio of SOC vs SABR.
-The most commonly treated primary cancer types included breast, colorectal, lung, and prostate.
+The most common primary cancer types included breast, colorectal, lung, and prostate, and the most commonly treated sites were lung, bone, liver, and adrenal gland.
 Although up to 5 oligometastatic lesions were allowed, 93% had 1-3 metastases.
-Overall survival for the SABR-treated patients averaged 41 months vs 28 months seen with palliative SOC (P = .09).
-Median progression-free survival rates were 12 months and 6 months, respectively (P = .001).
+Five-year overall survival for the SABR-treated patients was 42.3% vs 17.7% in the palliative SOC patients (P = .006).
+Five-year progression-free survival was 17.3% with MDT compared to zero in the palliative standard of care group (P = 0.001).
 Compared with SOC, treatment with SBRT was not associated with decreased quality of life.